grpc/grpc.github.io/docs/tutorials/basic/c.md

 finished dealing with the RPC and that the `Feature` can be returned to the client.

+Note that all service methods can (and will!) be called from multiple threads at the same time.
+So you have to make sure that your method implementations are thread safe.
+In our example case here, `feature_list_` is never changed after construction, so it is safe by design.
+But if `feature_list_` would change during the lifetime of the service, we would need to synchronize access to this member.

 Now let's look at something a bit more complicated - a streaming RPC.
 `ListFeatures` is a server-side streaming RPC, so we need to send back multiple `Feature`s to our client.